bekogluaydin/Unity-vocabulary-game-project/README.md

 ## Game Started
 When "Start" is pressed in the main menu, this screen opens directly (in game started).
+You have 14 questions and 4 minutes to answer them.
+The user does not need to answer all the questions.
+How many questions does he answer in 4 minutes?

 ![Oyun Başladı 1](https://user-images.githubusercontent.com/51875713/136702644-08047402-4215-4c26-867d-1a8756d8f60c.png)